LynkCoDAO/TOKEN/README.md

 The contract is covered by a proxy, whose owner will be the LNK governance.
 Once the governance passes the corresponding proposal, the proxy will be connected to the implementation  holders will be able to call the `migrateFromLend()` function, which, after LEND approval, will pull  from the holder wallet and transfer back an equivalent LNK amount defined by the `LEND_LNK_RATIO` constant.

-One tradeOff of `migrateFromLend()` is that, as the LNK total supply will be lower than LEND, the `LEND_LNK_RATIO` will be always > 1, causing a loss of precision for amounts of LEND that are not multiple of `LEND_LNK_RATIO`.
-E.g. a person sending 1.000000000000000022 LEND, with a `LEND_LNK_RATIO` == 100, will receive 0.01 LNK, losing the value of the last 22 small units of .
+One tradeOff of `migrateFromLend()` is that, as the LNK total supply will be lower than , the `LNK_RATIO` will be always > 1, causing a loss of precision for amounts of LEND that are not multiple of `LNK_RATIO`.
+E.g. a person sending 1.000000000000000022 , with a `LEND_LNK_RATIO` == 100, will receive 0.01 LNK, losing the value of the last 22 small units of .
-Taking into account the current value of LEND and the future value of LNK, a lack of precision for less than LEND_LNK_RATIO small units represents a value several orders of magnitude smaller than 0.01\$.
+Taking into account the current value of LEND and the future value of LNK, a lack of precision for less than LNK_RATIO small units represents a value several orders of magnitude smaller than 0.01\$.
 We evaluated some potential solutions for this, specifically:

 1. Rounding half up the amount of LNK returned from the migration.
-This opens up to potential attacks where users might purposely migrate less than LEND_LNK_RATIO to obtain more LNK as a result of the round up.
+This opens up to potential attacks where users might purposely migrate less than LNK_RATIO to obtain more LNK as a result of the round up.
-2. Returning back the excess LEND: this would leave LEND in circulation forever, which is not the expected end result of the migration.
+2. Returning back the excess LNK: this would leave LNK in circulation forever, which is not the expected end result of the migration.
-3. Require the users to migrate only amounts that are multiple of LEND_LNK_RATIO: This presents considerable UX friction.
+3. Require the users to migrate only amounts that are multiple of LNK_RATIO: This presents considerable UX friction.

 None of those present a better outcome than the implemented solution.